Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

 To run the Diverse-Active-KMeansPlusPlus-CoT method, use the "generate_demo_run_inference_diverse_active_cot_kmeans_plusplus_retrieval.py" file and set the retrieval argument to False.
 When setting retrieval to True, you run the prompting method for Diverse-Active-KMeansPlusPlus-Retrieval-CoT, as this adds the retrieval stage after running the Diverse-Active-KMeansPlusPlus-CoT method.

 2. **Inference**: After generating demos, you can run the Language Model (LLM) on inference using the generated demos by the prompting method.
-Only for Retrieval-CoT, the demo generation and inference are integrated into the same file, "generate_demo_run_inference_retrieval.py," as the prompt is different for each test question.
+Only for Retrieval-CoT and Diverse-Active-KMeansPlusPlus-Retrieval-CoT, the demo generation and inference are integrated into the same file, "generate_demo_run_inference_retrieval.py" and "generate_demo_run_inference_diverse_active_cot_kmeans_plusplus_retrieval.py", respectively, as the prompt is different for each test question.